 Lopez played for the Pirates through the 1946 season when he was traded to Cleveland for outfielder Gene Woodling on December 7.
 He was well-respected enough in the latter stages of his career that even superstars from opposing teams asked him for advice.
 In March 1939, when legendary Yankee Lou Gehrig suddenly stopped hitting with alacrity, he turned to Lopez for advice on his swing.
 “So I told him, ‘the only thing I can think is that you’re not slapping the ball, you’re pushing at it.”
 At the time, Gehrig’s diagnosis of ALS was undetected.

 Lopez’ arrival in Cleveland coincided with the start of the Indians’ golden age.
-Bill Veeck was the owner, Lou Boudreau the manager, Bob Feller and Bob Lemon anchored the rotation, and on July 5, 1947, the trailblazing Indians integrated the American League with the emergence of Larry Doby.
+Bill Veeck was the owner, Lou Boudreau the manager, Bob Feller and Bob Lemon were in the rotation, and on July 5, 1947, the trailblazing Indians integrated the American League with the emergence of Larry Doby.
 Lopez caught for one season for the Indians as Jim Hegan’s backup and then retired.
 Nineteen seasons in the major leagues yielded 1,547 hits, 206 doubles, 43 triples, 51 home runs, 652 runs batted in, and a lifetime average of .261.
 Catching 1,918 games, a major league record until 1987, he produced a sterling .985 fielding percentage.
 In 1941, he caught 114 games with the Pirates without as much as a passed ball.
-Lopez knew his career as a catcher would not last forever; as a member of the Bees, he invested in Texas land options prior to a real estate boom.
+Lopez knew his career as a catcher would not last forever; as a member of the Boston Bees, he invested in Texas land options prior to a real estate boom.
 Lopez enjoyed the financial freedom to concentrate on his career ambition, managing in the major leagues.

 One of the keys to his success in Cleveland was his rapport with chief operating officer Hank Greenberg.
 “We worked well together.
 Hank picked up some good players, guys who were especially important to us in 1954 when we had a lot of injuries.
 The club in those days didn’t spend a lot of money…but Hank was able to do some things that didn’t cost a lot because we did so well.”